 Violations

 Any violation by a Scout of conduct and rules set forth herein shall not be tolerated.
-Only one warning will be given by the Scoutmaster.
+Only one warning will be given by the Senior Patrol Leader or adult leader.
 If violation continues, the Scoutmaster may take actions appropriate with the violation (such as confiscating electronic device, restricting a Scout’s attendance, expulsion from the troop, etc.).
 The Scoutmaster shall first advise the Parent Committee if expulsion is the recommended action.

 NEEDSWORK: create discipline subcommittee.
 Consider confidentiality issues.
 Incorporate Scout-defined "strike" system.